Antiguan and Barbudan English: Vocabulary

 While ABE is influenced by British English, non-British terms are frequently used.
 Prominent examples include parking lot instead of car park and traveler instead of traveller.
-Additionally, other distinguishing terms may be used in various circumstances, such as bilbush for Phyllanthus epiphyllanthus, sling for sugar in its liquid state, tango for meat from old cattle, and whitewood for Terminalia buceras.
+Additionally, other distinguishing terms may be used in various circumstances, such as bilbush for Phyllanthus epiphyllanthus, sling for liquid sugar, tango for meat from old cattle, and whitewood for Terminalia buceras.
 ABE has a large number of loanwords from Antiguan and Barbudan Creole, mostly to refer to local objects, although acrolectal Creole remains distinct from ABE.
 Code switching between ABE and Creole is referred to in Creole as prap taakin.

 ABE is used by the government and all educational institutions.
 While genetically related to ABC, ABE is neither a creole nor a semi-creole.

-Formal

 ABE, rather than British English, is explicitly taught as a second language in Antiguan and Barbudan primary schools.
 Children are taught there is a clear distinction between ABE, local vernacular, and Antiguan and Barbudan Creole.
 Loanwords from ABC are considered to be in the same category as loanwords in English from other foreign languages.
 Only about six percent of the population, mostly expats, speak English as a native language.
 In place names, apostrophes are nearly always omitted, for example Bolan's becoming Bolans, Willikie's becoming Willikies, and Seaton's becoming Seatons.
-A notable exception is the largest city in the country, St. John's. -ze is generally preferred “sent johns” in pronunciation The following is a list of formal terms:
+A notable exception is the largest city in the country, St. John's. -ze is generally preferred.